istevenful/Fragmented-Memories/README.md

 ## Input

-Defualt: arrowkeys/A or D to move, space to jump and leftAlt to attack.
+Ethan: Defualt: arrowkeys/A or D to move, space to jump and leftAlt to attack.
 All inputs are taken from the keybroad.

 ## Game Logic

 **Document what game states and game data you managed and what design patterns you used to complete your task.**
-This game was broken down into 4 scenes, each with their individual story that built towards the overall story.
+Traivs/Steven: This game was broken down into 4 scenes, each with their individual story that built towards the overall story.
 Scenes were loaded using a scene loading script: https://github.com/istevenful/Fragmented-Memories/blob/25df54de461d46f4cc5bc36c5a9c3ca9c02af4c9/Fragmented%20Memories/Assets/Scripts/LoadNewScene.cs#L1
 Data wasn't carried over in between scenes and each scene was carefully crafted by the animation and visuals team members.
 ADSR was used for the movements https://github.com/istevenful/Fragmented-Memories/blob/25df54de461d46f4cc5bc36c5a9c3ca9c02af4c9/Fragmented%20Memories/Assets/Scripts/PlayerMovement.cs#L72
 Player location was tracked using the Vector2.Distance function to determine how enemies, music, and text should respond.